pawn-lang/compiler/readme.md

 previously made by the devs as well as fix all known compiler bugs.

-[1] It's worth noting that the version of the AMX embedded into the SA-MP server seems to be based on a newer release of the Pawn toolkit.
+[1] It's worth noting that the version of the AMX embedded into the SA-MP server seems to be based on an older release of Pawn.

 [build]: https://travis-ci.org/Zeex/pawn
 [build_status]: https://travis-ci.org/Zeex/pawn.svg?branch=master